2023 Best Value Chemistry Schools in the Rocky Mountains Region

 Read full report on Chemistry at Colorado State University - Fort Collins

-Fort Lewis College landed the #10 spot in the 2023 rankings for the best value chemistry programs.
-FLC is a small public school located in the town of Durango.
+Fort Lewis College came in at #10 in this year’s edition of the Best Value Chemistry Schools in the Rocky Mountains Region ranking.
+FLC is a small public school located in the distant town of Durango.

 Out-of-state tuition fees for undergraduate students at FLC are $19,660 per year.
 While working on their degree, chemistry majors at FLC accumulate an average of around $19,125 in student debt.